yakijain/HabitPlus/privacy_policy.md

 # Privacy Policy

-This Privacy Policy governs the manner in which [Your App Name] collects, uses, maintains, and discloses information collected from users (hereinafter referred to as "User") of the [Your App Name] mobile application.
+This Privacy Policy governs the manner in which HabitPlus collects, uses, maintains, and discloses information collected from users (hereinafter referred to as "User") of the HabitPlus mobile application.

 ## Data Collection and Usage

-[Your App Name] collects and processes usage analytics data to improve user experience and measure app performance.
+HabitPlus collects and processes usage analytics data to improve user experience and measure app performance.
 This data includes anonymized and aggregated information, such as app opens, screen views, and events.
 No personally identifiable information is collected.

 ## Data Sharing and Retention